Sim4n6/plasoWiki/Developers-Guide.md

 2. Join the development mailing list: log2timeline-dev@googlegroups.com (https://groups.google.com/forum/?fromgroups#!forum/log2timeline-dev), we recommend using the same account as step 1
 2. Install the required development tools like pylint, python-mock
 3. Make sure to run all the tests inside the plaso codebase and the dfvfs one, and that they successfully complete on your development system
-4. Get yourself added as a committer on the plaso git repo: https://github.com/orgs/log2timeline/teams/plaso-contribs
+4. Get yourself added as a committer on the [plaso git repo](https://github.com/orgs/log2timeline/teams/plaso-contribs)
 5. Make sure your development system is set up correctly so that you can push code to github.
-See: https://github.com/log2timeline/plaso
 6. Make sure your email address and name are correctly set in git e.g.:
 ```
 git config --global user.name "Full Name"